firozanawar/android-interview-questions-by-firoz/README.md

 * The Object class is beneficial if you want to refer any object whose type you don't know.
 Notice that parent class reference variable can refer the child class object, know as upcasting.
 * Object class is present in java.lang package.
 * Object class methods are available to all Java classes.
-* There are 11 methods in Object class:

 | Method | Description |
 | --- | --- |